Overview

 Troubleshooting

-If you have a 2FA code set up but it doesn't seem to be working, then the likely cause is that it is stored on an unexpected authenticator app on your phone.
+If you have a 2FA code set up, but it doesn't seem to be working, then a possible cause is that your phone's time isn't correct; 2FA codes are generated using the current time, so this is important.
+If that isn't the problem, it could be that the code is stored on an unexpected authenticator app on your phone.
 The best way forward is for you to:

 - Ask an administrator to reset your 2FA so that you can start the process again (the instructions for them to do this are in the next section).